-The university does not unlawfully discriminate in its admissions or educational policies on the basis of race, color, sexual orientation, gender, or national and ethnic origin.
-However, admission into the university is limited to individuals with convictions, goals, and objectives consistent with the mission of the university.
+The University does not unlawfully discriminate in its admissions or educational policies on the basis of race, age, color, religion, disability, sexual orientation, gender, or national and ethnic origin.

+Admission to the University is limited to individuals with convictions, goals, and objectives consistent with the mission of the University.

-The university reserves the right to refuse admission to any applicant or to dismiss any student at its own discretion when any such applicant or student manifests character or conduct that is adverse to the university's statement of mission, purpose, and objectives.
-Study at the university requires a high level of proficiency in the English language.
+Each College reserves the right to refuse admission to any applicant or to dismiss any student at its own discretion when any such applicant or student manifests character or conduct that is adverse to the University's or to the College's statement of mission, purpose, and objectives.

+Study at the University requires a high level of proficiency in the English language.
 Students from non-English speaking countries must demonstrate their proficiency as part of the admissions process.